Household Investments in Mutual Funds Surge to Record Rs 5.43 Lakh Crore — Rizz Jobs

 Market Briefing

-• Household investments in mutual funds surged to a record Rs 5.43 lakh crore in FY25, driven by increased participation in primary and secondary markets.
+• Household investments in mutual funds reached a record Rs 5.43 lakh crore in FY25, highlighting a shift towards financial assets.

-Equity investments in the primary market saw strong traction, with household flows into equities through IPOs, FPOs, rights issues, and preferential allotments rising to Rs 95,139 crore in FY25, more than doubling the Rs 46,879 crore recorded in FY24.
-The domestic households' trust in mutual funds emerged as the biggest driver of inflows, with investments through mutual fund schemes in the primary market jumping to Rs 5.13 lakh crore in FY25 from Rs 2.85 lakh crore in FY24 and Rs 1.66 lakh crore in FY23.
+Equity investments in the primary market also saw robust growth, with household flows through IPOs, FPOs, rights issues, and preferential allotments rising to Rs 95,139 crore in FY25, compared to Rs 46,879 crore in FY24.
+The domestic households' trust in mutual funds emerged as the biggest driver of these inflows.

-The growing appetite for mutual funds was also visible in the stock of household assets.
-Household mutual fund holdings climbed to Rs 44.39 lakh crore at the end of FY25 from Rs 36.28 lakh crore a year earlier and Rs 24.45 lakh crore in FY23.
-Even so, household ownership of equities continued to swell due to market appreciation and continued primary market participation.
-The value of household equity assets increased to Rs 88.92 lakh crore in FY25 from Rs 84.07 lakh crore in FY24 and Rs 53.67 lakh crore in FY23.
+Household mutual fund holdings climbed to Rs 44.39 lakh crore at the end of FY25 from Rs 36.28 lakh crore a year earlier.
+Meanwhile, the value of household equity assets increased to Rs 88.92 lakh crore in FY25 from Rs 84.07 lakh crore in FY24.

-The revised methodology increased the household savings through securities markets-to-GDP ratio to 2.17% in FY25 compared with 1.71% under the earlier approach, indicating that the role of financial markets in household wealth creation had been materially underreported earlier.
+The Sebi article emphasized that the revised methodology increased the household savings through securities markets-to-GDP ratio to 2.17% in FY25, compared with 1.71% under the earlier approach, indicating a previously underreported role of financial markets in wealth creation.

 Background